LOADING ...

 She's like a brick shit-house

-She had polish on her toenails that only went about down
+She had on her toenails that only went about halfway down

 She used to walk across the side yard, by the well

-And back then I wasn't what she wanted
+And back then I wasn't sure she wanted

-These days I understand, if I'd a known then what I now
+days I understand, if I'd a known then what I know now

-Well, my life well have been pretty different
+Well, my life might well have pretty different

-Well, she was about or nine years older than I was when I first
+Well, she was eight or nine years older than I was when I first

 There was somethin' about the and the air was a lot heavier

-And it like the women sweat even when they're not
+And it seems like the women sweat even they're not

 I know if you've ever heard rain on a tin roof or not